pantrypoints/sp/content/en/research/marco-polo/travels/volume-1/book-2/chapter-32.md

 The astrologers who have the most exact predictions are held to be the greatest adepts in their art, and get the greater fame.

-And if any one having some great matter in hand, or proposing to make a long journey for traffic or other business, desires to know what will be the upshot, he goes to one of these astrologers and says:
+If any one having some great matter in hand, or proposing to make a long journey for traffic or other business, desires to know what will be the upshot, he goes to one of these astrologers and says:

 “Turn up your books and see what is the present aspect of the heavens, for I am going away on such and such a business.”